-- Add the yolks, mayo, and chives to a bowl.
-Mash them together well with the back of a fork.
+- Mash the yolks well with the back of a fork.
+Stir in the mayo and 1 tablespoon of the chives.
 The filling should be a uniform color with flecks of green from the chives.

-- Spoon or pipe the filling into the empty cavities of the egg whites.
+- Put the egg white halves on a plate, cut side up.
+Spoon or pipe the filling into the empty cavities of the egg whites.

 - Sprinkle each deviled egg with paprika using a dusting wand, if desired.
 Garnish with the optional scallions or chives.